-There were no revenues from customers which individually represented greater than 10% of the total revenues for any of the years ended December 31, 2016, 2017 and 2018.
+There were no revenues from customers which individually represented greater than 10% of the total revenues for any of the years ended December 31, 2017, 2018 and 2019.
+There were no accounts receivable of customers which individually accounted for greater than 10% of the total accounts receivable as of December 31, 2018 and 2019.